bakks/butterfish/README.md

 -   "Give me a command to do x"
 -   "Why did that command fail?"
 -   "!Run make in this directory, debug problems" (this acts as an agent)
--   Autocomplete shell commands (this uses recent history)
+-   Autocomplete shell commands (if the AI 'verbally' suggested a command it will appear)
 -   "Give me a pasta recipe" (this is a ChatGPT interface so it's not just for shell stuff!)

 <img src="https://github.com/bakks/butterfish/raw/main/vhs/gif/shell3.gif" alt="Demo of Butterfish Shell" width="500px" height="250px" />